shalobalo/sysadm01_lesson03/README.md

   - Run `ls -la` to see all files in current directory
 14. Create file using touch command
   - Run `touch lesson02`
+  - Make sure file is created and you can see it in the `ls -la` output
 15. Print all process list
   - Run `ps axu` to see all processes running
 16. Start background process